smart48/larakube/README.md

 ### Database Secrets

-We do have a secret to store MySQL data
+We do have a secret to store MySQL data.
+Do rename it / remove the .example part before you run this command:

 ```
 kubectl apply -f secrets/mysql-secrets.yml